LeandroCaniglia/Writings/Supporting Pragmas.md

 1. Find the Smalltalk Parser in your system
 2. In the Smalltalk Parser find the place where primitives are parsed
 3. Modify the code that parses primitive declarations to recognize pragmas as well
-4. Find a place in the CompiledMethod where to store the pragama annotation
+4. Find a place in the `CompiledMethod` to store the pragama annotation

 Now let's see some hints on how to accomplish the tasks above: